-The young people running to be councillors
+The young people shaking up local politics

 In fact, she describes the response from the public to her age as overwhelmingly positive.

-When one of her campaigners told a local resident that the candidate was a young woman, she says it met with a celebrity-style reaction of: "Can I meet her?".
+When one of her campaigners told a local resident that the candidate was a young woman, she says it met with a celebrity-style reaction of: "Can I meet her?"

 Nida was promptly hurried over to the woman's house.